dengking/programming-language/docs/C-family-language/C++/Idiom/Generic-programming/Curiously-recurring-template-pattern/Variadic-CRTP/index.md

 To quote an example from Modern C++ Design, there are several ways to manage the life cycle of a `Singleton` object.
 Indeed, if a singleton depends on another singleton, their order of destruction matters.
 So the `Singleton` class defines a lifetime “policy” as a template parameter, that allows to choose between four options:

-- the singleton is destroyed when the program exists,
+1、the singleton is destroyed when the program exists,

 - the singleton can be re-initialized after its destruction if is needed then (“phoenix(死而复生的) singleton”),

-- the singleton has a longevity(长寿) that allows to customize the order of destructions of singletons,
+2、the singleton has a longevity(长寿) that allows to customize the order of destructions of singletons,

-- the singleton is never destroyed.
+3、the singleton is never destroyed.

 To implement this choice, the `Singleton` class has a `LifetimePolicy` template parameter: